Key takeaways

 What’s a key fob?

-A key fob is an RFID credential that you present to a reader to access a property.
+A key fob is an RFID credential you present to a reader to access a property.
 Fobs are convenient for tenants because they can easily scan their fob instead of fumbling with traditional keys.

 Additionally, key fobs are convenient for staff because they can revoke or grant access to key fobs remotely.
 As a result, they’re simple to issue to new tenants and easy to revoke for those who no longer need them.